dioardy/simple-sql-parser/README.md

 Boundry:

-1.can only read 1 table
+1.select, from, ; , join, using and where are implemented SQL syntax

-2.select,from,; are the only SQL syntax that are recognized for now
+2.table and attribute are stored in a txt file

-3.table and attribute are stored in a txt file
+3.can only do 1 join (2 tables)